 What I hadn’t noticed to quite the same extent is that Hisao grows, as well as the girl he is romancing.
 In this iteration of the game, he chooses to watch his diet and look after his heart by running consistently (without recklessly pushing his limits).
 Later, at Emi’s Mum’s house, he is conscientious of how much he is eating and whether it’s healthy or not.
 The Hisao that romanced Lilly would never have paid attention to that kind of thing.
 He has grown into an entirely different person.
 For better or for worse is not possible to say, just different.
 And I really respect that.

 One of the things I find most difficult about the game is how much I love each of the girls.
 I’m so happy for Emi because Hisao taught her to open up, and forever changed her life for the better.
 But I mourn not being friends with Hanako and Lilly, and improving their lives, too.
-It’s pretty profound commentary that we are all receivers and broadcasters of energy, and we actively and passively influence the world around us.
+It’s pretty profound commentary that we all actively and passively influence the world around us.
 It makes me wonder what sort of person I want to be, and what sort of change I want to bring into existence around me.